Cirrus-Minor/witchblast/readme.txt

 Credits
 -------
+Seby: code, music and 2D art
 Sideous: the main character design and graphics
+Portoss01: bats and snake graphics
 R0d: particles system and multilingual support coding
-Seby: code, music and 2D art

 The sound used in the game come from:
 - http://www.freesound.org/